pwwang/cloudsh/README.md

 cloudsh complete --shell fish > ~/.config/fish/completions/cloudsh.fish
 ```

-### Using a caching file for the completion to avoid latency
+### Using a caching file for the completion to avoid latency when completing cloud paths

 ```bash
 # Only cache the paths at depth 2 in the bucket